django-salesforce/django-salesforce/README.rst

 The Patient Connections Platform
 =================================

 The Patient Connections Platform (PCP) is a totally custom SFDC application that we are connecting to.
-I've creatd a connected app called "integration engine" in order to authenticate myself inside of the deldev3 environment.
+I've created a connected app called "integration engine" in order to authenticate myself inside of the deldev3 environment.
 From here we can do proof of concepts.